TED Talks Food: Six Tasty Ideas Worth Consuming

 2. What’s wrong with what we eat

 Without a doubt, there are significant problems with how most people in the West approach food.
-Over the past 25 years, there has been increasing interest in changing our diets for the better.
+Over the past 25 years, there has been increasing interest among the general population in changing their diets for the better.
 Making sustainable changes to our diets and food system will make our bodies healthier and our environment safe and less exposed to destruction.

 3. The global food waste scandal